sellmerfud/fitl/README.md

 Your game is saved after each turn or Coup! round is completed.

-The next time you run the program, it will ask if you want to resume a saved game.
+The next time you run the program, it will ask if you want to resume a saved game and will list all of your saved games.
+You can pick one or start a new game.

 ## Entering commands